techypoint/techypoint.github.io/_posts/create-a-website/2020-05-11-integrate-formspree.md

 We have designed our contact page and now its time to push this code to Github repository so that our users can mail us.

-You know the steps, but i will show again
+You know the steps, but I will show again
 <div class="imgCont">
   <img alt="Push Contact Us Feature" title="Push Contact Us Feature" src="/assets/img/create-a-website/contact-mail/push_contact_us_feature.png"/>
 </div>

 ### MAIL INBOX

-you can check mails in the Submission tab of your form.
+You can check mails in the Submission tab of your Form.
-Sharing the screen shot -

 <div class="imgCont">
   <img alt="FormsPree Submission Tab" title="FormsPree Submission Tab" src="/assets/img/create-a-website/contact-mail/formspree_submission_tab.png"/>
 </div>

-You can find the update code from here - github url
+<a href="https://github.com/vbisht7038/vbisht7038.github.io.git">Click to get the full Implementation of this tutorial on Github</a>

-Further Study Material
+### Further Study Material
 1. For FormsPree, you can check other functionalies on your formspree account- https://formspree.io/

 In the next tutorial, we will focus on how to create blogs for our website.